datev-araboghlian/Azurlabo/Desktop/Azurlabo/README.md

 npm start
 ```

-## Payment Integration

-The application uses Stripe for payment processing.
-A simplified test implementation is available in `test-payment.js`.

 ## Security

 - Environment variables are used for sensitive data
-- Payment processing is handled securely through Stripe
 - Session management for user data

 ## License